Are Cocker Spaniels hypoallergenic? Unfortunately, there is no such thing as a completely hypoallergenic dog.

 Are Cocker Spaniels hypoallergenic – Minimizing Allergens

-In addition to regular grooming and bathing, there are other ways to reduce the allergens a dog releases into your environment.
+As well as regular grooming and bathing, there are other ways to reduce the allergens a dog releases into your environment.

 Regularly wash dog beds, blankets and plush toys with hot water.

-Needless to say, don’t allow them to sleep in your bed.
+Plus, don’t allow them to sleep in your bed.
 Otherwise your own bedding will be coated with their hair, dander and saliva.

 Regularly dusting hard surfaces and cleaning carpets can reduce the amount of airborne allergens in the home.